BigDataIA-Summer2022Team2/Assignment3/README.md

 >
 > click `docs` button and you will jump to API documentation

+### JWT Auth
+- We create auth which needs user to login
+- You can create your own user and hashed password in your local database
+- Then our function will auto-read these info and check whether you are correct user or not
+- If you didn't login and test out API function(s), you will get response **401 : Not authenticated**

+### API Qualityinspection

-- We create some simple api functions to test
+- We create simple api function to test our trained model
-- People who use our api could input some values and get some correct result to see
+- People who use our api could input one image file and get response back which includes ***probability*** and ***status***

-1. infoFilter
-   - image filname
-   - image width
-   - image height
-   - image aircraft class name
-   - aircraft position in this image
-     - xmin
-     - ymin
-     - xmax
-     - ymax
-   - retuen all correct json responses
-2. aircraftClassAndFilenameRequest
-   - image aircraft class name
-   - image filname
-   - retuen all correct json responses
-3. imgSzieRangeRequest
-   - image width
-   - image height
-   - retuen all correct json responses
-4. aircraftPositionRequest
-   - aircraft position in this image
-   - xmin
-   - ymin
-   - xmax
-   - ymax

-- retuen all satisfied responses

-5. getAllImgInfo
-   - no input value
-   - retuen all images info
-6. numAndClassFiteredInfoRequest
-   - get selected number aircrafts in one image
-   - just equal to input number
-   - ignore lager number of aircrafts
-   - option: aircraft class name
-     - e.g. 4,"F16"
-     - 1 image contains 4 F16 aircrafts
-7. getNumRandomImage
-   - input num and return num images

-8. getPandasCsvOutputHtmlPage
-   - no input
-   - it is a html page to show our pandas profiling image info output

-9. getPandasImageOutputHtmlPage
-   - no input
-   - a html page to show our pandas profling csv info output

-10. displayImageInHTML
-    - no input
-    - a html page to show 5 random images

-11. getModelCardHtmlOutput
-    - no input
-    - a html page to show model card html output

-## 5. Html output display

-- `http://127.0.0.1/8000/pandas/html/csv` csv info pandas profiling html
-- `http://127.0.0.1/8000/pandas/html/image` Image info pandas profiling html
-- `http://127.0.0.1/8000/modelcard/html/` model card nfo pandas profiling html
-- `http://127.0.0.1/8000/display/image` random display 5 images on web page

-## 6. Attestation
+## 5. Attestation
-- WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK
+- ***WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK***
-- Contribution: Cheng Wang: 50% Meihu Qin: 50%
+- ***Contribution: Cheng Wang: 50% Meihu Qin: 50%***